pchemguy/Vba-Sync/README.md

 ## Untested usage

 This code was developed to be utilized on SQL queries to a database.
 And this scenario is what I've tested.
 Under the hood though, it just utilizes the objects in the ADODB library.
-Since ADODB can connect to a variety of data sources provided that a driver is supplied, it should be able to be utilized in situations other than SQL queries to a database (e.g. queries to a CSV, an Excel file, etc.) However, this is out of the scope of the project and not something I have tested.
+Since ADODB can connect to a variety of data sources provided that a driver is supplied, it should be able to be utilized in situations other than SQL queries to a database (e.g. queries to a CSV file, an Excel file, etc.) However, this is out of the scope of the project and not something I have tested.
 Part of the reasons for this is that finding the connection strings for the different data sources can be a pain.
 Not only do you need to find the correct one, but the one you need to use may vary depending on whether you're in a 32 bit or 64 bit environment.

 ## A note on support